K123AsJ0k1/cloud-hpc-oss-mlops-platform/cloud-hpc-integration.md

 ### OSS Setup

-When you have managed to get a CSC user with a project with a access to atleast CPouta, you are now able to create virtual machine instances for running OSS.
+When you have managed to get a CSC user with a project with a access to CPouta, you are now able to create virtual machine instances for running OSS.
 Please check the following offical documentation:

 - [VM Creation](https://docs.csc.fi/cloud/pouta/launch-vm-from-web-gui/)
 - [VM Flavors](https://docs.csc.fi/cloud/pouta/vm-flavors-and-billing/#standard-flavors)